Live From EuropeSaturday, July 4

 Dojran Lake: North Macedonia Bird Sanctuary Waiting for Protection North Macedonias Dojran Lake, a key bird sanctuary, may become part of Natura 2000, the European Unions network of protected natural areas.
 If it can hold on that long.

-balkaninsight · about 3 hours ago
+balkaninsight · 17 days ago

 Live From Europe